Table of Contents

 Log on to the Management Console as an administrator of type All, or as a Security Administrator with Key and Policy roles.
 Switch to the domain containing the host you want to protect.

-Select Hosts > Hosts in the Management Console.
+In the Management Console, click Hosts > Hosts.
 The Hosts window opens.

 Click the Guard FS (File System) tab.
 The host’s GuardPoints, if any, are displayed.
 Click Guard to create a new GuardPoint.